rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 import ReactiveCocoa
 ~~~~~~~~

-I> There's a very recommended article [here](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) that you should read if it's the first time you read about Reactive.
-They present Reactive from a most generic point of view and with the core ideas behind Reactive Programming.
+I> There's a very recommended [article](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) that you should read if it's the first time you read about Reactive.
+Reactive Programming is presented from a most generic point of view and with the core ideas behind Reactive Programming.